 In the evaluation of your eligibility and the eligible periods of support, SSHRC will consider all studies counted toward the graduate degree for which funding is requested, whether completed at the degree-granting institution or from previous studies.

-Specify the number of months of full-time and/or part-time doctoral study that you will have completed by December 31 of this year.
+Specify the number of months of full-time and/or part-time doctoral studies that you will have completed by December 31 of this year.
 You must include in your calculation, all previous doctoral-level studies (full-time and part-time) that were credited to the degree for which funding is requested including studies completed before you were officially registered in your doctoral program.

-To determine the period of support applicable to you, you must total the full-time months of study and one half of the part-time months of study: for example, for 8 months of full-time study + 12 months of part-time study (8 + 6 = 14).
+To determine the period of support applicable to you, you must total the full-time months of study and one half of the part-time months of study: for example, for 8 months of full-time study plus 12 months of part-time study (8 + 6 = 14).